-When considering sustainability in construction, steel may not be the first building material that comes to mind.
-After water, steel is the most recycled product on our planet, with research showing that 99% of structural steelwork is reused or recycled.
-The Light Steel Frame Association (LSFA) is on a mission to ensure that all construction professionals are fully aware of the sustainability benefits and recognise that steel is the only permanent building material in the circular economy.
+Steel is one the world's most recycled products with research showing that 99% of structural steelwork is reused or recycled.
+The Light Steel Frame Association (LSFA) is on a mission to explain steel's sustainability benefits and its role in the circular economy.

 A sustainable circular economy is one which reduces the burden on nature by ensuring resources remain in use as long as possible.
 Steel is fundamental in achieving a circular economy - components can be remanufactured, reused or recycled.
 With a long service life, we may have to wait a hundred years or more for steel that is in use today to be recycled or reused.
 Steel is a vital material in the history of construction and although it may not be in our lifetime, every single element can be repurposed.